EmberSherpa/.com/contents/cheatsheet/routing/model/index.md

 title: "model"
 description: "provides data to be used by the controller and the view"
 arguments:
+    params:
+        required: false
-    params: "optional - object with values extracted from the url"
+        description: object with values extracted from the url
 return:
     - an object that contains data
     - an array of objects that contain data